rahul3613/attdc_app/README.md

 10. Know your IP address with command 'ifconfig' and add it to the Allowed Host list of settings.py file.
 11. Come back to attdc_app/sas
 10. Run the server with command : python manage.py runserver 0:8000
-11. Press Ctrl + c to stop the server
+11. Press Ctrl+c to stop the server